 The grounding didn't slow down the Constellation much, with the "Model 649" introduced in October 1946.
 The primary change was fit of Wright R-3350-BD1 Duplex Cyclones with 1,865 kw (2,500 HP each), permitting a further increase in MTO to 42,640 kilograms (94,000 pounds).
 The engines drove new reversible-pitch props, which shortened landing roll.
 Passenger accommodations and fittings were re-thought, with climate control brought up to proper spec, and noise levels reduced considerably.

 The Model 649 was such an improvement over the Model 049 that it became known as the "Gold Plate Connie".
 Late production Model 649s -- and all subsequent standard Connies -- could be fitted with an optional "Speedpack" cargo module under the belly to boost the cargo load for short- and medium-range flights.
 The Speedpack was developed at the request of Eastern airlines, and was tested on a C-69; it could be loaded with up to 3,765 kilograms (8,300 pounds) of cargo.
-It looked something like a big bathtub, being snugged up against the belly using an electric winch system, and had sets of semi-recessed twin wheels fore and aft for rolling around on the tarmac.
-It cause no problems with flight handling, and cut top speed by only 19 KPH (12 MPH).
+It looked something like an oversized bathtub, being snugged up against the belly using an electric winch system, and had sets of semi-recessed twin wheels fore and aft for rolling around on the tarmac.
+It caused no problems with flight handling, and cut top speed by only 19 KPH (12 MPH).

 * Eastern was the only buyer of new-build Model 649s, obtaining a total of 14 machines.
 TWA had been forced to cancel orders due to a strike, and there were no other buyers.
 Lockheed, faced with stiff competition from the Douglas DC-6, quickly came out with the "Model 749" -- which was much like the Model 649, but had additional fuel tanks in the outer wings, providing an increase in fuel capacity of 5,895 liters (1,555 US gallons) -- for a total fuel capacity of 23,670 liters (6,245 US gallons).
 That permitted a range increase of 1,600 kilometers (1,000 miles).
 MTO weight was raised to 46,260 kilograms (102,000 pounds).
 Engines remained the same as with the Model 649, though late-production aircraft had engines with "jet exhausts" that provided an increment of speed, if at the cost of increased noise.